Is It Cheaper to Take a Taxi or Uber in NYC? 2026 Cost Comparison (With Airport & Helicopter Option)

 Key Takeaways

-• Taxis are often the cheapest option for short Manhattan trips.
+• Taxis are often the cheapest option for short Manhattan trips because fares are regulated and there is no surge pricing.

 • Uber can be cheaper during off-peak hours but becomes expensive during surge pricing.